Michael A. Taylor Player Props: Twins vs. Royals

-On Friday, Michael A. Taylor (.310 slugging percentage in past 10 games, with zero homers) and the Minnesota Twins face the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
-First pitch is at 4:10 PM ET.
+The Minnesota Twins, including Michael A. Taylor (.333 slugging percentage in past 10 games, including zero home run), battle starter Brady Singer and the Kansas City Royals at Target Field, Sunday at 2:10 PM ET.

-In his last game, he went 1-for-3 with an RBI against the Royals.
+He had a one-hit performance in his most recent game (1-for-4) against the Royals.

 Michael A. Taylor Game Info & Props vs. the Royals